amschechter/amschechter.github.io/_posts/2026-2-17-Land_Value_Tax.markdown

 <iframe src="/images/Georgism_Study/Improved_val_hex_viz_500_v2.html" height="555" width="700" allowfullscreen="" frameborder="0"> </iframe>

 Does this distribution of valuation in buildings vs. land seem natural?
 Does it makes sense that the land across the city is valued in a relatively even fashion with gentle peaks and valleys, whereas the investments made in our built structures are so incredibly concentrated in small areas of our city?
-The Office of Planning and Community Development has been using the city comprehensive plan to designate 'neighborhood centers' across the city, an altered property tax code could do a lot to help develop those types of areas.
+The Office of Planning and Community Development has been using the city comprehensive plan to designate 'neighborhood centers' across the city in an effort to encourage development.
+I posit that an altered property tax code, one that would not charge extremely high improvement taxes on structures built on relatively low-value land, could do a lot to help develop those types of areas.

 ### Gas Stations and the like